Persija Jakarta: Continental Record

-AFC club ranking
+AFC Ranking

-Former coaches
+Former Coaches

-After becoming professional, Persija Jakarta has been trained by a combination of foreign and local coaches.
-Sofyan Hadi was the first head coach who won a professional national title for Persija Jakarta in 2001 when he was also playing for the team.
-Brazilian Antonio Claudio also was playing in and coaching the same team, but as a fitness coach.
-Another Brazilian, Stefano Cugurra, led Persija to the 2018 national title.
+After becoming a professional club, Persija Jakarta has been trained by many foreign and local coaches.
+Sofyan Hadi was the first local head coach who won a professional national title for Persija Jakarta in 2001, when he was also played for the club in 1970s.
+Brazilian defender Antônio Cláudio also was a player in 2000s and a fitness coach in 2018-2019.
+Another Brazilian coach, Stefano Cugurra, led Persija to the 2018 national title as a head coach.

-Notable former players
+Notable players

-This is the list of several domestic and foreign former notable or famous players of Persija from time to time.